-In general, we found the video monitors offer poor battery life compared to sound or sound/movement monitors, which means you'll be relocating the power supply along with the monitor more often.
+In general, we found that video monitors offer poor battery life compared to sound or sound/movement monitors, which means you'll be relocating the power supply and the monitor more often.
 Also, keep in mind that battery life degrades after use.
-By the time your baby is a year old, your monitor's battery life will be a fraction of what it was when new.
-We recommend that you replace the batteries with new rechargeable batteries if battery life degrades significantly.
-All of our award winners batteries lasted over 13 hours; ample time for just about any purpose.
+When your baby is a year old, your monitor's battery life will be a fraction of what it was when new.
+We recommend that you replace the batteries with new rechargeable batteries if the battery life degrades significantly.

 Risk of Strangulation

 Choosing the Right Monitor for You

-Here are some guidelines on how to choose the best monitor for your needs.
+Here are some guidelines on choosing the best monitor for your needs.